ECCC-MSC/open-data/docs/msc-geomet/web-services_en.md

 ##### Paging through results

-The `startindex` and `limit` parameters can be used in tandem to cycle through feature collections.
+The `offset` and `limit` parameters can be used in tandem to cycle through feature collections.
 The examples below demonstrate how to adjust and page through query results.

 Query and limit to features 1-2: